 Shall coordinate and chair the campus OTM Voting committee for NRHH.

 Shall coordinate and chair the Programming Board in conjunction with the RHA DRED.

+Shall organize Fall Hall, and Spring Retreat, in conjunction with the DRED

+Shall coordinate the End of the Year Banquet in conjunction with the DRED and the VPMA

 Sub Section d Vice President of Marketing and Advocacy